FowlerLab/Enrich2/README.md

 We recommend using a scientific Python distribution such as [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Enthought Canopy](https://www.enthought.com/products/canopy/) to install and manage dependencies.
 PyTables may not be installed when using the default settings for your distribution.
 If you encounter errors, check that the `tables` module is present.

-To install Enrich2, git clone or download the repository and run `python setup.py install` from its root directory.
+To install Enrich2, git clone or download the repository and run `pip install .` from its root directory.

 Questions?
 ----------